 Zip World Titan is a thrilling three-part zip ride from a Blaenau Ffestiniog mountain top over the slate landscape to a finishing point next to Llechwedd Slate Caverns.
 I haven’t tried it yet but when my son is old enough we’ll be racing each other down.

 The Ffestiniog Railway has joined forces with the Welsh Highland Railway so that you can now travel between Blaenau Ffestiniog and Caernarfon by narrow gauge railway.
 The Ffestiniog Railway runs between the coastal town of Porthmadog and Blaenau Ffestiniog, following the route of the slate from the quarries to port.
 It’s a beautiful journey, starting out with a journey across the Cob causeway, which gives a view of the whole Snowdonia range.
 It then climbs gradually into the rugged Moelwyn mountains, past Tanygrisiau reservoir into Blaenau.
 You can also get to Blaenau Ffestiniog by mainline train via Llandudno and Llandudno Junction.
 It runs up the picturesque Conwy Valley, one of the most enjoyable train journeys in Wales.
 Both lines terminate at Blaenau Ffestiniog station.

 The Welsh Highland Railway is a spectacular run up the west side of Snowdonia, through the county of Gwynedd to Caernarfon, the trains terminating a short walk along the quay from Caernarfon Castle.
-Whether you do the full Blaenau Ffestiniog to Caernarfon run or the Porthmadog return journey, it’s one of the best days out in North Wales.
+Whether you do the full Blaenau Ffestinjiog to Caernarfon run or the Porthmadog return journmey, it’s one of the best days out in North Wales.

 Rhosydd and Cwmorthin Walk